The Kuklinski Family

 Gertie: “It was lucky, because it was summertime.
 We all fitted in.
 We were happy.”

 Jacob, left, with his half-brother, Frank Dravitski, outside the Kuklinski’s first Inglewood house.
 Frank was named after his father, and was seven when he died in December 1886.

 Mary (née Dravitski) Biesek joins her brother, Frank, and half-brother, Jacob Kuklinski, at a formal function.
-Mary was only nine months old when her father died.
+Mary was eight months old when her father died.
 She married Paul Biesek in 1906.